 The idea is now to control the successive grounding and solving of the program parts in Listings 29 and 31 by the Python script in Listing 32.
-To this end, we use five variables to govern the loop in Lines 44-60.
-Variables imin and imax prescribe a minimum and maximum number of iterations, respectively; istop gives a termination criterion, e.g., "SAT" or "UNSAT".
+10 To this end, we use five variables to govern the loop in Lines 44-60.
+11 Variables imin and imax prescribe a minimum and maximum number of iterations, respectively; istop gives a termination criterion, for example, "SAT" or "UNSAT".
 The value of step is used to instantiate the parametrized subprograms and ret gives the solving result.
 While the initial values of step and ret are set in Line 43, the first three variables are user-defined.
-We show how such user-defined variables are
+We show how such user-defined variables are integrated into clingo's option handling below, but first describe the actual implementation of incremental ASP solving.